You and Us

 The Nursery and Primary School had 130 pupils in 2017, of which 50 are sponsored currently.
 Our aim is to secure sponsors for all of the children, to enable them to complete their primary education and for the school to have sufficient funds to maintain the necessary operating standards.

-(Schooling sponsorship and how monthly funds from sponsors are allocated is covered separately on this website)
+(Schooling sponsorship and how monthly funds from sponsors are allocated is covered here)

 The current priority building and development projects for the school are:

 Completion of boys and girls toilet blocks and wash rooms.
 Funds target: £2,600 ($3400 USD)

 Completion of a rainwater capture system to provide the school with its own permanent water supply.
 Funds target: £2,000 ($2625 USD)